-Today IT and Operations is either becoming a larger part of the business or being completely outsourced.
-Regardless of where it is, the operational state continues to under-perform and in some cases it has become even less effective than it was 20+ years ago.
-The impact of this is often felt at the business layer though lack of visibility for decision making and with our customers though poor performance.
-We have been doing this for decades so how do we change at the enterprise level?
+Today, IT and Operations is either becoming a larger part of the business or being completely outsourced.
+Regardless of where it is, the operational state continues to deteriorate and under-perform.
+The impact of this is often felt at the business layer though the lack of visibility needed for decision making and seeing only limited positive change.
+We’ve been doing a lot of the same for many decades, but how do we change at the enterprise level?
 How do we simplify complexity today and into the future?
-It’s definitely not easy to turn the big moving ship as they say.
-At the same time, how do we improve and simplify things along the process?
-These are some of the challenges that need to be solved.
-The forecast for IT Service Management will be slow moving and quite uneventful If we don’t apply some focus on things like culture and collaboration.
+It’s definitely not easy to turn a big moving ship.
+These are just some of the challenges that need to be solved.
+The forecast for IT and Service Management will be pretty weak if we don’t apply some focus to things like culture, collaboration, and innovation.

-To help guide the efforts, we’ve provided a few points that have made it to the top of our list for advice for those looking to transform.
-They are based off of decades of helping clients reach their goals and we believe they are absolutely essential for enabling transformational success today.
-We hope they provide some value and insight and please don’t hesitate to contact us if you would like to explore any of these further.
+To help guide the efforts, the team at CirrusPoint has provided a few points that are at the top of our list for advice for those looking to transform.
+They are based off of decades of helping clients reach their goals and we believe they are absolutely essential for enabling success.
+We hope they provide some value and insight and don’t hesitate to contact us if you would like to explore further.

 The enterprise architecture today is only growing in complexities.
-Just think about how many tools and screens you have as options to look at today.
+Just think about how many tools and screens you have as options to look at today and view data.
 Where exactly is the starting point though?
 How do you correlate all the many sources of data in an orchestrated way?
-What is the central real-time source of truth?
+What is the common real-time source of truth?
 These are all questions that need to be answered.
-Integration solves some of the challenges however we must integrate appropriately and orchestrate so we can increase the range-of-use for all our data.
-Often integration is done in the wrong direction or without having the full big picture of what the enterprise architecture should look like and where and how data should used.
+Integration solves some of the challenges however we must integrate appropriately and orchestrate data so we can increase the range-of-use for information and reporting.
+Often integration flows in the wrong direction.
+Organizations need to have a complete picture of what the end-state architecture should look like and where and how data should used.

-Orchestration however goes beyond just collecting and consolidating data or events to a ticketing system, it involves integrating in things like discovery, automated analysis, and self-service reporting.
-These are the things will improve operational effectiveness and start to dissolve the reactive mode in operations today.
+Orchestration goes beyond collecting and consolidating or sticking all your events to a ticketing system.
+It involves things like auto-discovery, analytics, automated analysis, and self-service reporting.
+These are the things that can help improve operational effectiveness and start to dissolve the reactive mode that exists today.

-With all the new complexities being introduced, it will be difficult; especially if we continue to grow our business with the mentality that things need to be isolated in pockets, by vendor product, or technology service.
-Orchestration is not just about bringing data, tools, and event sources together – it’s about bringing people together – in real-time, for a perspective on how we inter-operate and how we depend on each other for service assurance.
+With all the new complexities being introduced, it will be difficult to “prevent” if we continue to work in isolated silos and align staff by product vendors or technology capability.
+Orchestration is not just about bringing data, tools, and event sources together – it’s about bringing people together in real-time to share the perspective on how they operate and depend on each other for service assurance.

 Lighten up on the ticketing system infatuation

-There’s a lot of excitement since moving to the cloud, however the ticketing system is a reactive source and it will always be since it is used after issues have already occurred.
+There’s a lot of excitement since moving ITSM to the cloud, however the ticketing system is a reactive system and it will always be since it is used after issues have already occurred.
 If viewed as the holy grail for centralization, then organizational teams will always be in reactive mode waiting for the next thing to break instead of preventing it.
-Too often, the allure of the CMDB, data lake, and the latest ITSM/ITOM platform promises creates an over commitment that’s far from reaching true scale and widespread success in large enterprise.
-Achieving success and establishing any sort of prevention-focused behavior will require an intelligent and real-time source of reporting that the ticketing system cannot provide.
+Too often, the central allure of a CMDB, data lake, or the cool ITOM platform feels promising, however achieving success and establishing any sort of prevention-focused behavior will require an intelligent and real-time source of reporting that the ticketing system cannot provide.

 We talk a lot about connecting IT with the business, but what does that really mean?
 Where does the business go for the current status of IT?
-How do we view IT based on the business services being supported and what’s actively at risk or being impacted?
-Most of the sources we use for service management or reporting lack real business meaning to allow business leaders to proactively plan and assess risk/impact.
+How do we view IT based on the business services being consumed and supported?
+Most of the sources currently used for service management or reporting lack any real business meaning to allow executive leaders to plan and assess risk/impact.
 Ensuring future success will require the ability to bring logical assets/entities into the mix for reporting.

-The enterprise monitoring tools and sources used today spit out tons of costly machine data and events, but what does it mean to the business and how does it impact the operational state over time?
+The security and monitoring tools used today spit out tons of costly machine data, but what does it mean to the business and how is the operational state impacted?

-Organization need to focus on how to logically align data, assets, and transactions in their environment so they can get ahead of the game and use analytics more accurately to assess the business and make better real-time decisions.
-Having the business logic defined also helps operations get out of the reactive mode of just fixing things that may have no real impact.
+Organization need to focus on how to logically align data, assets, and transactions in their environment so they can get ahead of issues and customer impact.
+Using analytics more efficiently to assess the business will help make better real-time decisions.
+Having business logic defined also helps operations get out of the mode of just fixing things that may have no real impact.
 Also, when IT knows who might be impacted it becomes easier to prioritize.
-Think about how your Critical Ops team and how they could benefit.
-There are a lot of efficiencies to be gained (and people to keep happy) by knowing what part of the business is impacted and what resource(s) to engage or devote to an incident, regardless of the time of day (or night).
+Think about how your Critical Ops team could benefit.
+There’s lots to be gained by knowing what part of the business is impacted and what resource(s) to engage or devote to an incident, regardless of the time of day (or night).
 Many costly all-hands calls can be avoided.

 A final thought…

-As a final thought, one of the most guided suggestions I could make is that regardless of whether assets are on-prem or in the cloud, the corporate enterprise must commit to having a transparent state of IT and business that everyone can have access to.
-This must also be driven down from the organizational leadership along with oversight and a neutral perspective across all sources and solution providers contributing.
-Best of luck with your transformation!
+Regardless of whether assets are on-prem or in the cloud, the corporate enterprise must commit to having a transparency over IT that everyone can have access to.
+This requires an executive innovator and an organizational leader to drive and sponsor innovation.
+Best of luck in the future with your transformation!